What is CBRS?

 General Authorized Access (GAA): Unlicensed users will have access to the spectrum on a first-come, first-served basis, subject to interference protections for incumbents and PALs.

-How do CBRS networks work?
+How does the CBRS spectrum work?

 CBRS networks work by using a technology called "carrier sense multiple access with collision avoidance" (CSMA/CA).
 This technology allows devices on the network to sense when another device is transmitting data, and then wait a short period of time before transmitting their own data.
-This helps to avoid collisions between devices on the network.
+This helps to avoid collisions between devices on a wireless network.

 What are the benefits of using a CBRS network?